apache/druid/docs/operations/mixed-workloads.md

 * `druid.query.scheduler.laning.strategy` – The strategy used to assign queries to lanes.
 You can use the built-in [“high/low” laning strategy](../configuration/index.md#highlow-laning-strategy), or [define your own laning strategy manually](../configuration/index.md#manual-laning-strategy).
 * `druid.query.scheduler.numThreads` – The total number of queries that can be served per Broker.
 We recommend setting this value to 1-2 less than `druid.server.http.numThreads`.
-  > The query scheduler by default does not limit the number of Broker HTTP threads.
+  > The query scheduler by default does not limit the number of queries that a Broker can serve.
 Setting this property to a bounded number limits the thread count.
 If the allocated threads are all occupied, any incoming query, including interactive queries, will be rejected with an HTTP 429 status code.

 ### Lane-specific properties